josbouten/bioplot/doc/install.rst

 ----------
 Follow the instructions found here: http://matplotlib.org/users/installing.html.
-I've tried anaconda 2.01 (32 bit version) on W7 32 bits, and I've heard that it works on XP and with the 64 bit version on W8 as well.
+I've tried anaconda 2.01 (32 bit version) on W7 32 bits, and I've heard that it works on XP and with the 64 bit version on W8.
 Moreover I've tried anaconda 2.2.0.x with W10 (the preview) 64 bits, and it works as well.
-So it seems you can choose whatever version of windows you like.
+So it seems you can choose whatever version of Ms Windows you like.
 Anaconda will install python 2.7.x and a load of python modules amongst which numpy, matplotlib, pyplot and scikit-learn.
 You will be able to run bioplot.py and do much more pythony things ;-)